netbox-community/netbox-plugin-tutorial/tutorial/step01-initial-setup.md

 ### Clone the git Repository

 Next, we'll clone the demo git repository from GitHub.
 First, `cd` into your preferred location (your home directory is probably fine), then clone the repo with `git clone`.
-We're checking out the `init` branch, which will provide us with an empty workspace to start.
+We're checking out the `step00-empty` branch, which will provide us with an empty workspace to start.

 ```bash
 $ git clone --branch step00-empty https://github.com/netbox-community/netbox-plugin-demo